The Best Coffee Tampers In The UK 2022

 My Observations

-As I mentioned when talking about the smaller version of this tamper above, this is a walnut-handled tamper, with a deal with shape that I find rather comfortable.
+As I pointed out when talking about the smaller version of this tamper above, this is a walnut-handled tamper, with a handle shape that I find rather comfortable.

 Check Price - Amazon UK